Mallington/ChatSystem/README.md

 	As per the specification, EXIT can be called to exit both interfaces.

----Graphical Interface---
+## Graphical Interface---
-	---Running the GUI (different options):---
+### Running the GUI (different options):
-		*The parameter '-GUI true' is entered into either the ChatClient or ChatServer main methods as commandline arguments
+- The parameter '-GUI true' is entered into either the ChatClient or ChatServer main methods as commandline arguments

-		*The alternative classes ChatClientGUI or ChatServerGUI can be run

-		*Or 'Yes' can be entered when prompted to when running the normal ChatServer and ChatClient classes
+- The alternative classes ChatClientGUI or ChatServerGUI can be run or 'Yes' can be entered when prompted to when running the normal ChatServer and ChatClient classes

 	---Parameter Window ---
 	Both the server and client first launches a graphical menu with all the